MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/remove-former-employee-step-1.md

 |Terminate a session (such as Outlook on the web, Outlook, or Exchange active sync) and force them to open a new session.|Reset password.|
 |Terminate a session and block access to future sessions (for all protocols).|Disable the account, for example, in the Exchange admin center or using PowerShell: <p>  `Set-Mailbox user@contoso.com -AccountDisabled:$true`.|
 |Terminate the session for a particular protocol (such as ActiveSync).|Disable the protocol, for example, in the Exchange admin center or using PowerShell: <p>  `Set-CASMailbox user@contoso.com -ActiveSyncEnabled:$false`.|
-|

-The above operations can be done in three places:
+These operations can be done in three different places:

 <br>